pietzwart/ashes-to-ashes-epub/README.md

+# forked folder: Hybrid Publication's Resources

+This is a fork of the publication resources to build an epub, as delivered by https://gitlab.com/DigitalPublishingToolkit/Hybrid-Publishing-Resources/

+This specific project is detailed [here](https://pzwiki.wdka.nl/mediadesign/Thematic-Making_It_Public) and [reported here](https://pzwiki.wdka.nl/mediadesign/Makingitpublic-report).

+Below is the original README

 # INC Hybrid Publication's Resources

 This repository consists of a collection of resources aimed at the development hybrid publications, in both reflowable format (EPUB3) and *fixed layout* (Scribus and inDesign structured content).